janbesler/Masterarbeit/README.md

 ## How to Run the Code (If Applicable)

 Instructions on how to run any associated code or access the datasets.

-## Acknowledgements

-Acknowledging any contributors, datasets, or resources used.

 ## Contact